Seeing hard-working, talented authors receive their due gives me tremendous satisfaction.

 I’ve been working on new short stories and I am still in the early stages of writing a novel.
 It’s a work of historical fiction about the mysterious disappearance of a set of fossil remains dubbed Peking Man, which were lost in the early 20th century.

 Although I’ve been accumulating my fair share of nicely penned rejections, I’ve also had some encouraging successes.
-My short story “Stoney Creek” will be appearing in the spring issue of Blackbird in May of 2014.
+My short story “Stoney Creek” appeared in the spring issue of Blackbird in May of 2014.
 Another story, “The Difficulties of Time Travel” was a finalist in Glimmer Train’s Fiction Open in September of 2012.
 And a poem of mine called “Twitter” (a villanelle poking fun at the phenomenon) was published in the January 2013 issue of The Waterhouse Review.

 I am a refugee from another career.
 I have a BA in anthropology and spent 13 years as a professional archaeologist.
 While the job was always unusual, and it afforded me the opportunity to travel quite a bit, I eventually returned to that nagging urge to write and decided to make it my vocation.
 The way I use my writing and editing skills today extends back into my former life.
 As Field Director and environmental consultant for a small firm in western Wyoming I edited hundreds of technical documents and reports.
 Although I mostly edit fiction now, I welcome the opportunity to work on non-fiction/technical pieces as well.
 My knowledge in that area is pretty solid.

 I have a Master of Arts in Writing from the Johns Hopkins University in 2012 and a Bachelor of Arts in Anthropology from American University, which I earned in 1997.